-Visiting your sponsored child can be an unforgettable experience that will bless both you and your child.
-When you visit, you will get to see firsthand how you’re making a difference in your child’s life and in the entire community.
+Visiting your sponsored child can be an unforgettable experience that will bless both you and your sponsored child.
+When you visit, you will get to see firsthand how you’re making a difference in your child’s life and in the entire community!

 We want to make sure everyone involved in this journey has a memorable experience.
 We are also committed to ensuring the safety of sponsored children.
-It takes a lot of time to coordinate and plan a visit to your sponsored child, so visit request applications must be submitted at least 90 days in advance.
-Sorry, but we can’t approve requests with less than 90 days notice.
+It takes a lot of time to coordinate and plan a visit to your sponsored child, so visit request applications must be submitted at least 6 months in advance.

 We’ll make every effort to arrange a visit with your child.
 However, sometimes political or family circumstances can prevent visits.

 Here’s how to get your adventure to started:

 At least 6 months before your trip, fill out and send in the following forms:

 - Request to Visit My Sponsored Child Application

 - Minor Release and Hold Harmless Agreement (one per accompanying minor)

 - Kidnapping and Hostage-Taking of World Vision-Sponsored Travelers Policy Information and Release